 - Course assignments for seminars need to be completed regularly.

-Students who have one or more assignments not approved at first submission, will be given one more submission opportunity in a new and improved version.
+Students who have one or more assignments not approved at first submission will be given one more submission opportunity.

 - Course teacher

 - Nina Lazarevic

 - Course coordinator

 - Programme coordinator